epsilon537/boxlambda/docs/sw_comp_usb_hid.md

 UKP Firmware directory: [sub/usb_hid_host/src/usb_hid_host/](https://github.com/epsilon537/usb_hid_host/tree/boxlambda/src/usb_hid_host)

-After making your changes, run the `asukp` script in that same directory and a new firmware image will be generated.
+After making your changes, run the `asukp` script in that same directory, and a new firmware image will be generated.

 ## The usb_hid_device firmware